Theory and Design

 M. Pycia, and M. Weretka),

-emission permits, electricity, repo and spectrum are examples.
-We
+permits, electricity, repo and spectrum are examples.
+We examine

-examine (in)efficiency and revenue for the commonly used multi-unit
+(in)efficiency and revenue for the commonly used multi-unit auction

-auction formats.
-We explain the new incentives through multi-unit
+formats.
+We explain the new incentives through multi-unit features, not

-features, not present in auctions with unit demands, such as multi-unit
+present in auctions with unit demands, such as multi-unit but constant

 - “Welfare Trade-offs and

 and Resubmit, The Journal of Economic Theory, available by e-mail.

 encouraging trader participation enhance market competitiveness?
 When

 trader preferences are interdependent, for natural information